-If your relatives need urgent help we encourage you to consider alternative options that may be available for them, for example, Group of 5 sponsorship, Community sponsorship, or other non-refugee immigration avenues.
-More information about these methods is available on www.rstp.ca or feel free to attend our Introduction to Resettlement Session to learn more about your options.
+If you wish to sponsor a refugee, we encourage you to consider alternative options that may be available, for example, Group of 5 Sponsorship, Community Sponsorship, or other non-refugee immigration avenues.
+More information about these methods is available on www.rstp.ca.

 To stay up to date, and to know when ORAT will be accepting applications again, please visit our website or link to the Facebook page.